SamWiseman/latin/README.md

  **Blacklist**: either a list of words to blacklist OR “off” if you do not wish to use this feature

-**Default stopwords**: Check these boxes to blacklist common stopwords in English and/or Latin as designated by the Perseus Digital Library.
+**Default stopwords**: This option is included in the config file creation form.
+Check these boxes to blacklist common stopwords in English and/or Latin as designated by the Perseus Digital Library.
 This is recommended for optimal output.

 ### Chunking Options
 Note: only one of these methods may be used at one time; if a config file refers to more than one,